civo/terraform-provider-civo/docs/resources/firewall.md

 # civo\_firewall

-Provides a Civo Cloud Firewall resource.
-This can be used to create, modify, and delete Firewalls.
+Provides a Civo Firewall resource.
+This can be used to create, modify, and delete firewalls.

 ## Example Usage